-Sergei Kurenov joined the staff of Roswell Park Cancer Institute (RPCI) in 2009 as a research scientist in the Department of Surgical Oncology.
+Sergei Kurenov joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) in 2009 as a research scientist in the Department of Surgical Oncology.

 Mr. Kurenov came to RPCI from the University of Florida, Gainesville, FL, where he served as a computer simulation technical expert for the Surgical Simulation Research Group in the department of Surgery.

 Mr. Kurenov earned his Master of Science degree in Electrical Engineering at the Moscow Aviation Institute, Moscow, Russia in 1984.
 An expert in aviation engineering, he developed flight simulators for pilot training.

 Mr. Kurenov's research interests include the development and use of surgical simulators and virtual reality technologies for surgical education in order to enhance the learning process.
 He also worked toward the development a dynamic deformable model of anatomical organs based on reconstructed 3d CT and MRI images from real patients.

 He participated with 360Ed, Inc. in the development of Burn Center game program the federally funded project to create the fast-paced training program to simulate the real-life emergency events of a mass casualty disaster scenario as well as a hospital environment in which multiple burn patients must be cared for over the course of a resuscitation period.
 The game was awarded as the Best Game and the Best Small Business Game in the Third Annual I/ITSEC Serious Games Showcase & Challenge, 2008.